pyodide/pyodide/docs/development/new-packages.md

 Due to [current limitations of WebAssembly](https://pyodide.org/en/stable/usage/wasm-constraints.html), packages that make heavy use of multi-threading and multi-processing **may not** work without explicit support from maintainers.
-A workaround could be to avoid creating multiple threads when on wasm using a check like:
+A workaround could be to avoid creating multiple threads when on WASM using a check like:

 ```py
 is_wasm = sys.platform == "emscripten" or platform.machine() in ["wasm32", "wasm64"]